 The application will be reviewed by one of our volunteers.
 If the application meets our requirements, a reference check will be performed.
 Note: we do require that all current pets in the household are up to date on vaccinations and are spayed/neutered.
 All dogs must be on regular monthly heartworm prevention.

 Once we have checked all references, we will notify you that you have been pre-approved.
 At this point, we will schedule a home visit and/or telephone interview.
 Depending on your location, we may ask you to submit photos of the interior and exterior of your home in lieu of a home visit.

 If the application is approved, we will make arrangements for you to meet any labs in your area that you may be interested in and that fit your requirements.

-Once you have decided to adopt a lab, you will need to complete the adoption agreement and pay the adoption fee of $350.
+Once you have decided to adopt a lab, you will need to complete the adoption agreement and pay the adoption fee of $400.
 The adoption fee helps us to recover a portion of the expenses we routinely incur in rescue (boarding, vaccinations, worming, spay/neuter if age appropriate, and transport) so that we can continue to save other labs.
 Please note that the adoption fee is NONREFUNDABLE.
 An additional $200 deposit is required for unaltered animals and will be applied to the spay/neuter of your adopted dog.
 Please contact us for further information regarding the deposit.

 After the adoption is finalized, you will receive copies of your lab's medical records and microchip information (if applicable).
 All adopters are required to take their new adopted lab to their veterinarian within 14 days of the adoption, for a general exam and to purchase monthly heartworm prevention.